 Color the strand of DNA dark blue (D) and the strand of RNA light blue (R).
 Color the nuclear membrane (E) gray.

-Translation occurs in the cytoplasm, specifically on the ribosomes.
+1. Translation occurs in the cytoplasm, specifically on the ribosomes.
 The mRNA made in the nucleus travels out to the ribosome to carry the message of the DNA.
 Here at the ribosome, that message will be translated into an amino acid sequence.
 Color the ribosome light green (Y) and note how the RNA strand threads through the ribsosome like a tape measure and the amino acids are assembled.
 The RNA strand in the translation area should also be colored light blue, as it was colored in the nucleus.

 Label the box with the X in the translation area with the word TRANSLATION.

-A tRNA has two important areas.
+3. A tRNA has two important areas.
 The anticodon, which matches the codon on the RNA strand.
 Remember that codons are sets of three bases that code for a single amino acid.
 Make sure you color the bases of the anticodon the same color as the bases on your DNA and RNA strand - they are the same molecules!

-At the top of the tRNA is the amino acids.
+4. At the top of the tRNA is the amino acids.
 There are twenty amino acids that can combine together to form proteins of all kinds, these are the proteins that are used in life processes.
 When you digest your food for instance, you are using enzymes that were originally proteins that were assembled from amino acids.
 Each tRNA has a different amino acid which link together like box cars on a train.
-Color all the amino acids (M) pink.
+Color all the amino acids (M) orange.